 Key Takeaways

-A Cuban immigrant died in ICE custody at the Stewart Detention Center in Georgia on April 28, with suicide suspected as the cause.
-The deceased was identified as Denny Adan Gonzalez, who had been detained after re-entering the U.S. illegally following a previous deportation.
+A Cuban immigrant died in ICE custody at the Stewart Detention Center in Georgia on April 28, with authorities suspecting suicide as the cause of death.
+Denny Adan Gonzalez, a 33-year-old man, was found unresponsive in his cell and pronounced dead less than an hour later.

-• Denny Adan Gonzalez, 33, died in ICE custody at Stewart Detention Center
+- Denny Adan Gonzalez died in ICE custody at Stewart Detention Center in Georgia

 The deceased was identified as Denny Adan Gonzalez, a 33-year-old man who was found unresponsive in his cell and pronounced dead less than an hour later.
 According to ICE's notice to lawmakers, Gonzalez entered the U.S. at a Texas port of entry in May 2019 but was deemed inadmissible and deported in January 2020.

-Gonzalez re-entered the country illegally in 2022 and was released with an order of supervision.
-He was later arrested by the Mecklenburg County Sheriff’s Office for assault on a female and domestic violence, leading to his transfer to Stewart Detention Center in January 2026.
+Gonzalez re-entered the country illegally in April 2022 and was released with an order of supervision.
+He reported to ICE in Charlotte until September 2025, when he was arrested by the Mecklenburg County Sheriff’s Office for assault on a female and domestic violence, leading to his transfer to Stewart Detention Center in January 2026.

 The detention center is operated by CoreCivic, a private prison company.
 Ryan Gustin, a spokesperson for CoreCivic, stated that medical staff responded promptly and initiated lifesaving measures upon discovering Gonzalez unresponsive.
 The death marks the fourth suicide at Stewart Detention Center in recent years.